ejmastnak/ejmastnak.github.io/notes/arch/basics/copy-paste.md

 ## GUI applications

-In most X11 GUI applications (e.g. a web browser):
+In most X GUI applications (e.g. a web browser):

 - Copy text into `CLIPBOARD` with `<Ctrl>-C` or a "Copy" option in a GUI menu.
 - Paste text stored in `CLIPBOARD` with `<Ctrl>-V` or "Paste" menu option.